Another kit from Hemmingway Kits. This one was to make a boring head for the milling machine. A kit was purchased with an MT2 arbor.

 .....a 60° dovetail cutter was used to cut the angled shoulders on the parts.

-The sliding member was turned in the vice to be drilled and reamed for the gripping bushes which would hold the boring cutter.
+The sliding member was rotated in the milling vice to be drilled and reamed for the gripping bushes which would hold the boring cutter.

-The underside was sawn, milled and filed to create an under-cut.
+The underside was sawn, milled and filed, to create the necessary under-cut.

 Then the tapped hole was counter-drilled, on the drill press, before....